PsichiX/Keket/README.md

-This crate provides a robust framework for managing assets in Rust, from loading and fetching assets from various sources (HTTP, local file system, databases, etc.) to advanced features like asset hot-reloading, deferred loading, and integration with game engines or other large projects.
+This crate provides a robust framework for managing assets in Rust, from loading and fetching assets from various sources (HTTP, local file system, databases, etc.) to advanced features like asset hot-reloading, deferred and async loading, and integration with game engines or other large projects.
 It leverages dynamic component-based bundles to easily manage and interact with assets on demand.

 ## Key Features